-This card provides an isolated input and output interface for PCI Express Bus computers.
-The card has sixteen optically-isolated inputs and sixteen electro-mechanical relay outputs for monitoring and controlling DC or AC signals.
+This card provides an isolated digital input and output interface for PCI Express Bus computers.
+The card has eight optically-isolated discrete inputs and eight electro-mechanical relay outputs for monitoring and controlling DC or AC signals.
 An interrupt can be generated when any of the inputs change state to free up computer resources by eliminating the need for constant polling.
 Fully sealed, low-resistance signal relays, ideal for use in telecommunications, security and computer peripheral equipment, are used.
 The card occupies sixteen consecutive 8-bit registers in I/O address space.

-This PCI Express version of the IIRO-16 is 100% register compatible with our PCI card version.
+This PCI Express version of the IIRO-8 is 100% register compatible with our PCI card version.
 Existing software applications should continue to magically work without changing one line of code (the device ID changes).
 It couldn't be easier!